 Happy International Women’s Day!

-Today we are celebrating International Women’s Day, as well as National Social Work Month!
-As researchers within the realm of social work, we are constantly striving to unite the numbers with the stories— the quantitative and the qualitative— in order to comprise a more complete picture of the people we serve.
+Today we are celebrating International Women’s Day and National Social Work Month by highlighting five women in social work!
+As researchers within the realm of social work at the Texas Institute for Child & Family Wellbeing, we are constantly striving to unite the numbers with the stories— the quantitative and the qualitative— in order to comprise a more complete picture of the people we serve.

 We wanted to honor a woman who exemplifies social work and its principles, but we couldn’t pick just one woman who has made an impact on our field or the world.
 Rather, we believe that social work is most successful when a chorus of diverse voices, results, perspectives, and passions can gather, intersect, and expand upon each other’s work.